 In 1990, the internet became a reality.
 When the it came out, Mr. Birdwell struck up an interest in computers, and his future took off from there.
 Mr. Burhans was fascinated with communication, and loved how things could be networked together.
 Both would go on to work at a variety of different tech related jobs.

 After deciding on the career path they wanted to follow, they needed to get the proper education to pursue what they loved.
-Mr. Birdwell would attend SUNY Alfred, and graduated in…..Mr.
-Burhans went to school at Onondaga Community College and graduated in 1982.
+Mr. Birdwell attended SUNY Alfred.
+Mr. Burhans went to school at Onondaga Community College.
 Mr. Burhans has his degree in informational technology, while Mr. Birdwell has his degree in computer and electronics science.
-He graduated in 2002.

 Mr. Burhans and Mr. Birdwell have only been at J-DHS for about a month, but they are already making contributions to the community.
 They will be here for years to come and will benefit the school in ways unimaginable.

 Lucas Bort, Reinaldo Colon, Michael Bratslavsky